 (4) Design of special bending mold structure

 For the complex structure of the bending workpiece, often need to make special non-standard molds according to product design.
-Non-standard mold structures in various forms can be single-shaped (see Figure 13) and assembled from many parts of the motion mechanism.
+Non-standard mold structures take various forms; some feature a single shape (see Figure 13), while others combine multiple components of the motion mechanism.

 Figure 13 non-standard single-shaped mold